matplotlib/2024-NASA-ROSES-F7/noi.md

 [at ~3300char]

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 It is one of the foundational open source libraries in the scientific Python ecosystem.
 Matplotlib is widely used across the Astrophysics, Earth Science, Heliophysics, and Planetary Science divisions of NASA SMD.

 Cartopy is a Python package designed as an extension of Matplotlib to make it easy to visualize datasets on maps and project datasets between various map projections.
 Cartopy is currently used extensively in the Earth Science division for Earth-based maps, but is also used by the Heliophysics and Planetary Science Divisions for maps of solar and other planetary datasets.

 We propose three main thrust of work:

  - the ongoing maintenance and incremental development of both libraries,
- - the adoption of the new Matplotlib data model into Cartopy
+ - the adoption of the new Matplotlib data model into Cartopy,
  - the targeted support of NASA missions.

 The first component of the proposed work is the continued maintenance of both libraries and their communities.
 Maintenance covers a wide range of tasks including triaging and fixing bugs, reviewing Pull Requests, tagging and building releases, keeping the continuous integration services running, and mentoring new contributors.
 These tasks are essential for the projects' health; though each individually is small, they are frequently time critical and sometimes tedious.
 It is unfair and impractical to rely solely on volunteers to accomplish such tasks.

 In addition to on-going and routine maintenance, there are substantial but incremental enhancements that require long blocks of dedicated effort to implement.
 Without supported developers, such projects can drag out for months to years or stall altogether.
 Examples include fixing long-standing rendering and performance issues, overhauling build systems to match the changing Python ecosystem, homogenizing and smoothing the API, and new user-facing functionality.

 Maintenance is not limited to the technical aspects of the project.
-Supported developers improve the management of the project.
+Supported developers improve the management of the projects.
 We now have the time and bandwidth to make strategic decisions about the direction of the project to ensure the long term health and viability of Matplotlib and Cartopy.
 An important part of project management is community engagement: fostering, diversifying, and growing our communities.
 Supported developers are able to perform outreach: attending conferences, mentoring sprints, or teaching tutorials.
-We must ensure that our community is open and welcoming to everyone who wants to join, with opportunities to contribute in a spectrum of roles as their interests and skills develop.
+We must ensure that our communities are open and welcoming to everyone who wants to join, with opportunities to contribute in a spectrum of roles as their interests and skills develop.

 Matplotlib has an ongoing project to modernize how we access and manage user-supplied data structures (supported by a current grant from NASA (ROSES-2020)).
 We anticipate that this work will be available in the main library and general use by the end of calendar year 2025.
 We propose to refactor Cartopy to use the new Matplotlib implementation.
 This will both improve Cartopy and serve as a reference implementation for other domain-specific libraries on how to fully utilize modern data structures with Matplotlib.
 The integration with Cartopy will speed up the feedback cycle during testing of the Matplotlib data work and enable broader adoption within the community.

 Finally, we will identify one or more NASA missions to partner with to ensure that we are fully meeting NASA mission needs and that the missions are using the tools provided to the community in an optimal way to address the science needs of their users.
 This provides a critical pathway for direct feedback from within the NASA centers.

 # Type of award